 Armenia is an open air museum, where you can walk through time and experience living history.

-Armenia today is an open air museum.
-It is a land of enchantment, with awe-inspiring untouched nature, seven climate zones, each offering a different topography, one more beautiful than the other.
-Each city is a museum in and of itself, with ancient relics, old and new architecture, churches dating back thousands of years, art, heritage and culture fuse the past with the present, creating a living history.
+Armenia is a land of mysticism that will capture your imagination.
+It is an open air museum, where you can walk through time and experience living history.
+It is a land of enchantment, with untouched awe-inspiring nature, and seven climate zones, each offering a different topography.
+Each city is a museum in and of itself, with ancient relics, old and new architecture, churches dating back thousands of years, and heritage and culture that fuse the past with the present.